japl-lang/japl/tests/testmarkup.md

 it by entering another mode and can return to it, by leaving any mode it has entered.

+## Test files

+Must be utf-8 (for now only ascii was tested).
+Must not contain a BOM.
+Line endings must be a single `\n`.
+Please configure your editor to support this.

 ## Syntax

 ### Mode syntax